Last updated on March 26th, 2019

 Right to Stay in the United States

-As a permanent resident, you have a right to stay in the United States indefinitely, provided that you do not engage in a deportable action.
-There are many grounds of deportability for permanent residents.
-Among the most common are:
+As a permanent resident, you have a right to stay in the United States indefinitely, provided that you do not engage in any actions which directly lead to deportation.

 - Conviction of certain crimes;

 - Failing to report a change of address